 Research has found that teachers are key influencers of students’ subject choices, second only to parents.
-Through the internships, pre-service STEM teachers will gain hands-on experience of the many careers and opportunities available within STEM industries.
+Through the internships, pre-service STEM teachers will gain skills and invaluable experiences of the many careers and opportunities available within STEM industries.
 This, in turn, will empower them to inspire future generations of their own students, particularly female students, to engage in STEM subjects and careers.

 Dr Anne Looney, Dean of DCU Institute of Education said,